alantero/songstem/README.md

 It separates the drums, bass or vocals from the given songs.
 It is based on demucs at: https://github.com/facebookresearch/demucs/blob/main/README.md.

+Demucs allows to separate the drums, bass, vocals or other instruments from the original track.

 To install demucs just run: